kubeshop/botkube-docs/docs/usage/executor/helm.md

 The "--wait" flag is not supported by the Botkube Helm plugin.
 Please remove it.
 ```

+Additionally, the following flag syntax is not supported:

+- No whitespace between short flag name and its value.
+Instead of `-oyaml`, use `-o yaml`.
+- Merging multiple short flags together.
+Instead of `-Aa`, use `-A -a`.

 ### Read-only commands

 List of the read-only commands: